bagaag/coderfolder.com/ideas.markdown

 Ideas that apply specifically to this site:

+* Server-side search that uses grep and returns json for ajax calls
 * Jekyll-based personal programming knowledgebase (big, needs some planning)
 * Automate updates to the static site from this repo